 Supervision ratio is high and we stress safety above all else.
 As a new camper, you’ll be given lessons in how to use the most basic hand tools in the shop, how to maintain and sharpen these tools, and how to correctly use sand paper.
 Boys may use power tools only after they have been instructed in their safe and proper use, have spent time observing instructors in their safe and proper use, and can demonstrate to their instructors their ability to use the power tools safely themselves, including the use of protective eye gear.

-Harry MacGregor oversees the Wood Shop and brings with him a wealth of woodworking and construction experience.
-Our woodshop instructors—counselors, many with a Pemi background—bring creative energy along with a full understanding of safety procedures.
-Harry and his staff work together pre-season on safety standards, woodworking teaching techniques, and setting clear expectations and goals for campers.
+Our Wood Shop staff and instructors offer a wealth of woodworking and construction experience and bring creative energy along with a full understanding of safety procedures.
+Staff work together pre-season on safety standards, woodworking teaching techniques, and setting clear expectations and goals for campers.